 Is that what you would have thought if you had been there to hear Jesus’ teaching?

-Jesus says that if a person really wants to shame someone who does wrong to them not to respond like for like.
+Jesus says that if a person really wants to shame someone who does wrong to them, it’s important not to respond like for like.
 “If anyone slaps you on the right cheek, turn to them the other cheek also.
 And if anyone wants to sue you and take your shirt, hand over your coat as well.
 If anyone forces you to go one mile, go with them two miles.”
 Matthew 5 39-41.

-Jesus is NOT saying that you should put up with mistreatment or allow yourself to be abused but rather that if your enemy tries to mistreat or offend you, you will show them up by offering more generosity yourself and not behaving the same way.
+Jesus is NOT saying that you should put up with mistreatment or allow yourself to be abused but that if your enemy tries to mistreat or offend you, you will show them up by offering more generosity yourself and not behaving the same way.
 You can read more about one Christian’s response to persecution here.

-Jesus knew what it meant to be hated himself but through loving those who wronged him, used it to change lives.
+Jesus knew what it meant to be hated himself but through loving those who wronged him, he used it to change lives.
 Read more about a man called Saul (Paul) an enemy of the early Christians whose life was radically changed after a strange encounter on the road to Damascus and the actions of a man named Ananias.

 There are many Christians who have followed Jesus’ teachings over the centuries, seeing a successful change in their circumstances.
 A famous example is Martin Luther King.
 He chose to ‘love his enemy’, organising peaceful, non-violent, protests to change the laws and treatment of Black Americans in the 1950s and 1960s.